Rani Samyuktha: Production

 The story of Samyukta and Prithviraj Chauhan, a popular love story, had been filmed several times in Indian cinema.
 In 1942, it was made in Tamil, titled Prithivirajan, with P. U. Chinnappa and A. Sakunthala starring.
-Rani Samyuktha, the 1962 edition of the same story, was produced by A. C. Pillai, who was a small-time bank clerk.
+Rani Samyuktha, the 1962 edition of the same story, was produced by A. C. Pillai, then a small-time bank clerk.

 Soundtrack

 The music was composed by K. V. Mahadevan, while the lyrics were written by Kannadasan.

 Release and reception

 Rani Samyuktha was released on 14 January 1962, and performed averagely.
-Film historian Randor Guy wrote in 2015 that there was a talk among Ramachandran's close friends that a misunderstanding arose between him and the producer and that somewhat affected his performance in the film.
+Historian Randor Guy wrote in 2015 that there was a talk among Ramachandran's close friends that a misunderstanding arose between him and the producer and that somewhat affected his performance in the film.